What Consumers Want More of at Marketing Events

 Content marketing, on the other hand, and increasingly, marketing experiences – live events and experiential content – are driving brand awareness, customer loyalty, and sales in big ways.
 Eventmarketer’s latest research, EventTrack 2018, which surveyed consumers across industries, revealed that 85 percent of consumers are likely to make a purchase after an event and 91 percent feel more positive about a brand.

-Live events – with their product demonstrations, live speakers, hand on experiences, face-to-face interactions – they have the ability to offer a deeper level of worth to consumers than other content because they combine value with experience.
+Major marketing events, with their product demonstrations, live speakers, hand on experiences, face-to-face interactions, have the ability to offer a deeper level of worth to consumers than other content because they combine value with experience.
 Instead of just reading an educational blog post, at an event, customers get to listen to the expert live, ask questions, and engage with other like-minded individuals.
 Instead of watching a how-to video to see how a product works, they can try it themselves and receive the guidance they need to help them get more out of the products they are using.

 Including in-person events in your content marketing strategy gives your more motivated buyers and loyal brand advocates a chance to take a step further into your brand, immersing into a real-world environment rather than just a digital one.